-The unique, and defining characteristic of this programme is a focus on excellence in service quality and its leadership and management within international contexts; whether the management of hotels, restaurants, spas, resorts, or other service-focused hospitality industries.
-The emphasis of the programme is therefore the management disciplines within the context of hospitality, the hospitality industry and its global environment and the hospitality consumer and the service encounter.
+Our International Hospitality Management Top-up focuses on excellence in service quality and its leadership and management within international contexts; whether it’s in the management of hotels, restaurants, spas, resorts, or other service-focused hospitality industries.
+The emphasis of the course is on management disciplines within the context of hospitality, the hospitality industry and its global environment, the hospitality consumer and the service encounter.

 Park Campus, the larger of the two campuses, is set in 80 acres of open green parkland, occupying an impressive and spacious site.

 Facilities available on-site include a sports hall, restaurant, Students’ Union, Student Centre, shop, bar and nightclub.
 Safe and secure accommodation for more than 1,300 students is spread throughout Park Campus, with the majority placed within our student village combining stunning green spaces with welcoming Halls of Residence.

 A Multi-Faith Chaplaincy and Medical Centre (providing a full GP service and free counselling) are also available at Park Campus.

 Park Campus is within easy walking distance of a busy, local shopping area, complete with banks, supermarkets, shops and pubs.

 The International Hospitality Management Top-up is designed to enhance your graduate employability in the sector by providing you with a balance of academic and vocational skills throughout your study.
 The course emphasises the importance of delivering service quality within the hospitality industry as a way of providing a competitive advantage in business and is strongly linked with the need for the sector to continuously innovate to order to meet customer expectations.
 The course ensures that you are equipped with research skills, through research and consultancy projects, so that you can gain a thorough understanding of the needs of the customer from the industry and provide excellent customer service in your future career.

 Course modules (17/18)